GrobaxGrappleBlast/Filns/README.md

 go to the next tab and click complete.

+now a new Document should have apeared next to the original. named Result.docx

 ## Document Syntax

 in the word document Write "[aliasName]" where aliasName is the wished keyword for that data entry.